Skip to main content

 Look at two recent events.

-One is Karpathy himself.
-In February 2025, he threw out the term "vibe coding" on X—"fully surrender to the vibes, embrace the exponentials, even forget that the code exists"—and it was picked as Collins Dictionary's Word of the Year that same year.
-Then in February 2026, he himself came out and said the term was outdated.
-Now he uses "agentic engineering": 99% of the time you're not typing code, you're orchestrating agents and doing oversight; "engineering" is there to emphasize that this has a bar, it's a craft.
+The first is Karpathy himself.
+In February 2025, he tossed out the term vibe coding on X—"fully handing it over to vibes, embracing exponentials, even forgetting that code exists"—and it was named Word of the Year by Collins English Dictionary that same year.
+Then in February 2026, he came out and said the term was already outdated.
+Now he uses the phrase agentic engineering: 99% of the time you aren't typing code, you're orchestrating agents and providing oversight; engineering is there to emphasize that this has a threshold, that it's a craft.

-Breadth: One Person's Surface Area Gets Stretched
+Breadth: One Person's Work Surface Gets Expanded

-There used to be hard limits on what one person could do in a day.
-Your domain, your skills, the number of projects you could push at once—all pressed down by the simple fact that you are one person.
+Before, what one person could do in a day was very limited.
+Your domain, skills, and the number of projects you could push simultaneously were all weighed down by the simple fact that you are one person.

 The more troublesome problem lurks one layer down: once you're fast, what about quality?